Sly777/ran/README.md

 [Click here](docs) to see all details of RAN!

+## FAQ

+[Click here](docs/FAQ.md) for FAQ of RAN!
+If it doesn't enough for you problem, feel free to open Issue on github!

 ## Contributing

 Please read [Contributing doc](docs/Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.